Djurgårdens IF (men's ice hockey): 1950–1963: The golden era

-In 1958, the club claimed its fifth Swedish championship title by winning four of six games in the championship series, with Sven "Tumba" Johansson leading the scoring with nine goals and twelve points.
+In 1958, the club claimed its fifth Swedish championship title by winning four of six games in the championship series, with Sven Johansson leading the scoring with nine goals and twelve points.
 This was the start of a period of six consecutive titles until 1963.
 Between the start of the 1958–59 season until 8 November 1962, Djurgården went unbeaten in 57 consecutive regular season games.
 Three members of Djurgården's 1959 ice hockey championship team; Sven "Tumba" Johansson, Gösta Sandberg, and Hans Mild, also played for the club's football department, which won the Swedish championship in the same year.
 Djurgården secured the championship title in 1960, finishing four points ahead of Södertälje SK, and repeated the feat in 1961 with the same margin over runner-up Skellefteå AIK.
 The championship series were expanded as of the 1962 season, and Djurgården was for the first time in several seasons challenged for the Swedish championship, by Västra Frölunda IF.
 The two teams finished level on 13 points, with Djurgården claiming the championship on goal difference after their final meeting ended 4–4, Sven Tumba scoring the equaliser.
 After missing out on the regular season title in the 1962–63 season season, Djurgården bounced back in the championship series.
 They won again on goal difference, finishing tied for first place with Skellefteå AIK at 11 points.
 During the 1950s and early 1960s, Djurgården emerged as the most consistently successful team in Swedish ice hockey.
-Between the 1953–54 and 1962–63 seasons, the team played 128 regular season games, achieving 115 wins, five ties, and only eigth losses, a record that underscored its dominance during this golden era.
+Between the 1953–54 and 1962–63 seasons, the team played 128 regular season games, achieving 115 wins, five ties, and only eight losses, a record that underscored its dominance during this golden era.